Possible Realization of Topological Crystalline Superconductivity with Time-Reversal Symmetry in UTe2

 We start with the $A_u$ pairing state.
 We use the following form of the $d$-vector.

-For numerical calculations of surface states, we set $C_1 = C_2 = C_3 = \Delta^e = 0.1$, and assume that $\Delta^e$ is a constant for simplicity.
-We show quasiparticle energy spectra for the $A_u$ state obtained by diagonalizing the BdG Hamiltonian with open boundary surfaces in FIG.~\ref{fig:Au}.
-We note that, in these numerical calculations, only the electron Fermi surface is taken into account.
+For numerical calculations of surface states, we set $C_1 = C_2 = C_3 = \Delta^e = 0.1$ and assume that $\Delta^e$ is a constant for simplicity.
+We show quasiparticle energy spectra for the $A_u$ state obtained by diagonalizing the BdG Hamiltonian with open boundary surfaces in Fig.~\ref{fig:Au}.
+We note that in these numerical calculations, only the electron Fermi surface is taken into account.
 Surface MZMs in the case with the hole Fermi surface can be deduced from the results of the electron Fermi surface.

-First, we discuss the results for the open surface perpendicular to the $a$-axis ($x_{\perp}=a$) shown in FIGs.~\ref{fig:Au} (a) Top and (b) Top.
-In FIGs.~\ref{fig:Au} (b) Top, we see four-fold degenerate MZMs at $k_b = \pm \pi$, $k_c = \pm \pi$.
+First we discuss the results for the open surface perpendicular to the $a$-axis ($x_{\perp}=a$) shown in Figs.~\ref{fig:Au}(a) (top) and \ref{fig:Au}(b) (top).
+In Fig.~\ref{fig:Au}(b) (top), we see four fold-degenerate MZMs at $k_b = \pm \pi$, $k_c = \pm \pi$.
 In fact, these surface MZMs are protected by crystalline symmetry.
-The points $k_b = \pm \pi$, $k_c = \pm \pi$ are invariant under the $a$-rotation $\mathcal{C}_a$.
-Note that the $A_u$ state has the character ``$+$" for this rotation (see Table I).
+The points $k_b = \pm \pi$, $k_c = \pm \pi$ are invariant under the $a$ rotation $\mathcal{C}_a$. {Note that the points $k_b = \pm \pi$, $k_c = \pm \pi$ are changed to $k_b = \mp \pi$, $k_c = \mp \pi$ by $\mathcal{C}_{a}$, and the transformed points are connected to the original points by reciprocal lattice vectors.} The $A_u$ state has the character ``$+$" for this rotation (see Table I).